fpereiro/dale/readme.md

 Notice that `dale.keys` always returns an array with zero or more elements (each of them the `keys` of the elements within the `input`).

-### `dale.stopOn`
+### `dale.stop`

-`dale.stopOn`, for stopping the iteration when finding a certain value:
+`dale.stop`, for stopping the iteration when finding a certain value:
-   - Takes an `input`, a `stopOn value` and a `function`.
+   - Takes an `input`, a `stop value` and a `function`.
    - Just like `dale.do`, it iterates over the `input`.
 Two things can happen:
-      - If the result of this application **is equal** to the `stopOn value`, the result is returned and no further iteration is performed.
+      - If the result of this application **is equal** to the `stop value`, the result is returned and no further iteration is performed.
-      - If the result of this application **is not equal** to the `stopOn value`, the iteration continues.
+      - If the result of this application **is not equal** to the `stop value`, the iteration continues.
-   - If the `input` is iterated completely without finding the `stopOn value`, the result of the last application is returned.
+   - If the `input` is iterated completely without finding the `stop value`, the result of the last application is returned.
-   - If the `input` has zero elements (because it is an empty object, empty array, or `undefined`, `dale.stopOn` returns `undefined`.
+   - If the `input` has zero elements (because it is an empty object, empty array, or `undefined`, `dale.stop` returns `undefined`.

-This function, just like `dale.stopOnNot` below, has two qualities that distinguish it from the other functions:
+This function, just like `dale.stopNot` below, has two qualities that distinguish it from the other functions:
 - It can stop the iteration before reaching the end of the `input`.
 - It returns a single result, instead of an array of results.